mnooner256/pyqrcode/docs/create.rst

 There are many situation where you might wish to have more fine grained control over how the QR Code is generated.
-You can specify all the properties of your QR code through the QRCode constructor.
+You can specify all the properties of your QR code through the :func:`pyqrcode.create` function.
 All of them are optional except the error level (which you can leave at the default).
 There are three main properties to a QR code.

 The :term:`error` parameter sets the error correction level of the code.
 Each level has an associated name given by a letter: L, M, Q, or H; each level can